boomcamp/PHP-MVC-Information-System/README.md

 # The Initial SetUp

-In order to run the application you need to configure the `url segment`, `database connection` and proper `url segments`.
+In order to run the application you need to configure the `url segment` and`database connection` accordingly.

 1.)
 Download codeigniter and extract it inside your `/opt/lampp/htdocs` folder then rename it as `isystem`